Chutu dynasty

 The Chutu dynasty (IAST: Cuṭu) ruled parts of the Deccan region of South India between the first and third centuries CE, with their capital at Banavasi in present-day Karnataka state.
 The Chutus probably rose to power as feudatories of the Satavahanas, and assumed sovereignty after the decline of Satavahana power.
-Except for the edicts of Asoka, the inscriptions of the Chutu dynasty are the oldest documents found in the northern part of Karnataka.
+Except for the edicts of Asoka, the inscriptions of the Chutu dynasty are the oldest documents found in the northern part of present-day Karnataka.

 Name

 The name "Chutu-kula" ("Chutu family") is found in the contemporary inscriptions.
 The coins attributed to the family bear the legends Raño Cuṭukaḷānaṃdasa ("of king Chutukalananda"), Raño Muḷānaṃdasa, and Raño Sivaḷānaṃdasa.
 The word "Cuṭukaḷānaṃdasa" was misread as "Cuṭukaḍānaṃdasa" by some earlier scholars, leading to different theories about the names of the kings and their dynasty.
 For example, numismatist E. J. Rapson (1908) theorized "Chutu-kada-nanda" meant "Joy of the City of the Chutus".
-The word Chutu in Kannada language means "crest".
 Chutu inscriptions contain the emblem of the cobra hood implying Chutu meant the "cobra crest".
 This connects the Chutus to the Naga tribes as they also associated themselves with the region of the western Deccan called Nagara Khanda around modern Banavasi.

 According to numismatist Michael Mitchiner (1983), these names appear to be matronymics.
 For example, Raño Muḷānaṃdasa means "of king Mulananda", where "Mulananda" is a matronymic meaning "son (nanda) of a queen belonging to the Mula gotra".
 Similarly, Sivaḷānaṃdasa means "of the son of a queen belonging to the Sivala gotra".
 Mitchiner theorizes "Chutu-kula-nanda-sa" ("son of a queen belonging to the Chutu family") was a common name borne by multiple kings of the dynasty.
 This theory is based on the fact that the Banavasi inscription of king Haritiputra Vishnukada Chutukulananda Satakarni was issued shortly before the Kadamba occupation of Banavasi c.
 345, while the coins bearing the name Chutukulananda can be dated to two centuries earlier based on the stratification at Chandravalli excavations.
 Historian M. Rama Rao used the term "Ananda family" to describe the family, because the coin legends mention kings whose names end in "-nanda".
 Numismatists P. L. Gupta and A. V. Narasimha Murthy also followed this interpretation.